ossf/tac/process/templates/SIG_NAME_sandbox_stage.md

 ### List of interested individuals

-The initial membership should be at least 3 individuals from 2 different organizations
+The initial membership should be at least three individuals from at least two distinct organizations
   * Link to relevant documentation.

 ### Governing body (e.g., WG)